davemart-in/roostermade/recall/context.md

 ## Standard Docs

 Recall manages a set of standard `.md` files that agents can read for project context.
-Docs are opt-in — `recall init` runs a questionnaire and creates relevant ones.
+Docs are opt-in and can be created/managed through doc commands.
 Example docs:

 - `project-overview.md`
 - `architecture.md`